• You want to learn good parenting skills to develop a deep, meaningful relationship with your child?

 However, with consistent 'training' it will become second nature.
 It really will!
 I know it has to me.

-Having presented 'getting in touch with yourself' as the most basic premise of good parenting, I will now present you with a list the next 8 most important, good parenting skills and explain this:
+Now in this article, I will present you with a list the next 8 most important, good parenting skills and explain this:

 "What is needed on a higher level?" a bit further.